Boston Architectural College: 320 and 322 Newbury Street

 320 Newbury Street is a Brutalist building designed by the firm of Ashley, Myer & Associates in 1966 and renovated in 2000 by Silverman Trykowski Associates.
 The design intended for the building "... not to depend on a sense of weight to achieve importance but rather, through the energy of form, to evoke a sense of aliveness and contending."
 The design uses cantilevered, suspended masonry masses and accentuated vertical "slits" in the exterior by which some of the building's core functions can be seen from the outside.
 Open studio floors allow students to look in on one another's classes and studios, and the ground floor, open to Newbury Street, invites the general public into the McCormick Gallery.

 The program for the new building originally had specified capacity for 200 students with 30 to 50 sqft of space allocated to each student.
 Several floors were designed to be rented until the school required them.
 Growth of the student body, however, proceeded more rapidly than anticipated, and the number of students gradually increased to as many as 650 in 1974.
 The "extra floors" were never rented, and the expanding student body and staff needed to support them quickly placed demands on all existing space.

 In 1987, to accommodate its growth, the BAC purchased the adjoining building at 322 Newbury Street, a former carriage house built in 1899.
-The interior of the carriage house was renovating into administrative office space.
+The interior of the carriage house was renovated into administrative office space.

 The west elevation of the building is articulated with a mural by the artist Richard Haas, which was completed in 1975.
 The trompe-l'œil mural of a Classical-style building and dome provides a contrast to the Brutalist style of the building.

 McCormick Gallery

 The BAC operates a gallery on the main level of its 320 Newbury Street building.
-McCormick Gallery features student work as well as themed spatial design exhibits.
+The McCormick Gallery features student work as well as themed spatial design exhibits.
 The gallery is free and open to the public, and is prominently located at the corner of Newbury Street and Hereford.